CSC322-Grinnell/imagine-grinnell/README.md

 Some useful derivatives include:
  - `docker-compose run rails bash` - pulls up a bash shell in the rails container.
 Great for troubleshooting
+ - `docker-compose run rails rails console` - Run rails console in the rails container.
+    Note the fact that you have to type rails twice; the first to say which container to run in, the second as the first part of the command `rails console`
  - `docker-compose run db bash` - pulls up a bash shell in the postgres container.
 Useful if you need direct access to the database.
  - `docker-compose run rails bin/initialize.sh` - runs the initialization script
  - `docker-compose run rails rake db:migrate` - migrate the database